Protect Your Freight with Shipping Crates

 - Insurance Options: Did you know LTL carriers do not have full liability insurance?
 It’s always best to cover your freight with a uShip cargo insurance policy.

-From competitive prices to great customer service, it’s clear why so many small businesses prefer obtaining LTL freight crate quotes from uShip.
+From competitive prices to great customer service, it’s clear why so many small businesses prefer obtaining LTL crate quotes from uShip.
 If you have any questions about shipping LTL freight on uShip, please contact us.
 We have an experienced freight team available to answer all of your questions.